acend/tekton-basics-training/content/en/docs/06_additional/chains.md

 ```bash
 cosign verify-blob --key cosign.pub --signature ./signature ./payload
 ```

-## Task {{% param sectionnumber %}}.3: PipelineRun

-Similar to TaskRuns explore a PipelineRun and verify whether the annotations are set or not.

 ## {{% param sectionnumber %}}.4: Read the docs about Signing OCI Images